Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 The original rotors on the car tend to be of higher quality than replacement rotors, so if there is enough thickness left in the rotors, have them resurfaced and keep using them.
 Rotors may be resurfaced at some auto supply retailers such as OReilly's for approximately $12 per rotor.

 Otherwise, obtain replacement rotors from a name-brand brake manufacturer.
 The higher-quality replacement rotors from brake pad manufacturers now come with a corrosion coating.
-These rotors tend to perform better then the non-coated rotors and are therefore more expensive.
+These rotors tend to perform better than the non-coated rotors and are therefore more expensive.
 They are manufactured with better metal, machined with closer tolerances, and have less tendency to warp.

 The clicking noise that you may notice when shifting from drive to reverse and vice versa is the Brake Pad Ears moving and shifting within Brake Pad Abutment Clips that have become weak.
 The clips are supposed to keep the Brake Pad Ears tight within the Brake Caliper Bracket.
 If the new brake pad kit does not come with new clips, I would advise purchasing them with every brake pad replacement job.

 The 4-minute video below will provide you with visual step-by-step help for completing this service.
 The steps are also described lower down in the article.

 Step 1: Remove the Brake Caliper